ryanb/private_pub/README.md

 });
 ```

-The Ruby `subscribe_to` call is still necessary with this approach to grant the user access to the channel.
+The Ruby `subscribe_to` helper call is still necessary with this approach to grant the user access to the channel.
 The JavaScript is just a callback for any custom behavior.

+## Configuration

+The configuration is set separately for each environment in the generated `config/private_pub.yml` file.
+Here are the options.

+* `server`: The URL to use for the Faye server.
+* `secret_token`: A secret hash to secure the server.
+Can be any string.
+* `signature_expiration`: The length of time in seconds before a subscription signature expires.
+If this is not set there is no expiration.
+Note: if Faye is on a separate server from the Rails app, the system clocks must be in sync for the expiration to work properly.

-## Security
+## How It Works

-Security is handled automatically for you.
-Only the Rails app is able to publish messages.
-Users are only able to receive messages on the channels you subscribe them to so every channel is private.

-Here's how it works.
-The `subscribe_to` helper will output a script element containing data information about the channel.
+The `subscribe_to` helper will output the following script which subscribes the user to a specific channel and server.

 ```html
 <script type="text/javascript">